 2. Feeding Pattern:- At nine months of age, your baby is eating so many types of solid foods.
 They should have half a cup of fruits and vegetables 3 times a day and one snack in between.
-Check here to know more about what to feed at this age Food chart for 8 to 9-month-old baby.
-They still need to drink 24 to 30 ounces of breastmilk or formula milk in a day.
+Check here to know more about what to feed at this age Food chart for 8 to 9-month-old babies.
+They still need to drink 24 to 30 ounces of breast milk or formula milk a day.
 Babies at this age demand more breastmilk as they feel comfortable in it.
 You can feed them breastmilk when they are sad, hurt, or crying.
 This will make them feel safe and comfortable.
 Always include healthy food items in your baby’s diet in mealtimes and snacks.
 Make sure you give fruits at snack time.
 Avoid packaged foods from the market like chocolates and biscuits.
-Make sure there is a gap of 2 to 3 hours between every meal, a 1 to 2-hour gap after a snack, and a one-hour gap after feeding breastmilk to formula.
+Make sure there is a gap of 2 to 3 hours between every meal, a 1 to the 2-hour gap after a snack, and a one-hour gap after feeding breastmilk to formula.

 3. Sleeping Schedule:- At this age, you may notice that your baby is sleeping more in the daytime and sleeping late at night.
-My baby used to sleep at 1 or 2 am at night and wake up at 8.30 to 9.00 am in the morning.
+My baby used to sleep at 1 or 2 am and wake up at 8.30 to 9.00 am.
 Since the baby’s hormones are developing there will be changes in his diet and routine.
 They may take 2 to 3 naps of 2 to 3 hours in the daytime waking up in between for feeds.
 Disturbances in your baby’s sleep are very common at this age as their growth spurts and teething are developing.
 Calm your baby when he wakes up and make him feel comfortable.
-At this age, you can also move your baby to his own separate bed and room.
+At this age, you can also move your baby to his separate bed and room.
 Read him a story at night until he doses off because babies love seeing those colorful pictures in the book and love to listen to you when you read which will develop his communication skills.

 4. Height and Weight:- Noe your baby looks like a chubby little toddler.
 He has a big head, short and chubby arms and legs, a Round and beautiful face, and a pot-like belly.
 Take pictures and make this a memory because soon your baby is going to lose some of his weight and chubbiness when he starts walking and running.
 Check here to know about your baby’s height and weight at this age.

-- Since your baby has mastered rolling, crawling, and standing, never leave your baby alone though you are in the next room busy with your own stuff.
+- Since your baby has mastered rolling, crawling, and standing, never leave your baby alone though you are in the next room busy with your stuff.

 - Never place your baby on a chair or a bed when you are not with him.
 You may place him on a chair and go in another to bring something to your baby and he may fall before you come.
 Everything happens in one minute.
 So you cannot leave your baby for a minute too.